galeree/chatapp/README.md

-# chatapp
+# Chat Application
-Chat application project
+This application is developed using Node.js.
-Test
+We used Express framework, Socket.io and MongoDB in this project.